papatomato/Comp_Sci_Library/Extravagant_Journey_Notes.md

 - .o files compile for each .cpp and are INDEPENDENTLY referenced in statement from header files (-I)
 - use wildcard statement to include them all along with main.cpp
 - g++ -LC:/SFML-2.6.1/lib ./build/\*.o -o editor.exe -lsfml-graphics -lsfml-window -lsfml-system
-- finally link or SFML libs with -L, the object files folder via wildcard and the dynamica libraries of sfml -l to create exe
+- finally link our SFML libs with -L, the object files folder via wildcard and the dynamic libraries of sfml -l to create exe (this won't be exe on mac)

 ---